Mohammed4mach/ap-qt/README.md

-# ap-qt
+# AP Qt

-Audio Player using Qt and libmpv
+Audio Player using libmpv and Qt